-- 1. Pre-arranged absence requests must be made at least five (5) school days prior to the date of the absence, except in the case of an emergency. - 2.
-Students shall make pre-arrangements for their school work to be done; it will be due the day the student returns to school.
+- 1. Pre-arranged absence requests must be made at least five (5) school days prior to the date of the absence, except in the case of an emergency. - Students shall make pre-arrangements for their school work to be done; it will be due the day the student returns to school.
 Work done in the pre-arranged time allotted will be given full credit. - B. Unexcused Absences: Absences for shopping trips, vacations, pleasure trips, truancy, dismissal from school, or other avoidable absences which have not been pre-arranged and approved by the Principal or designee.
+Five (5) late to school Check-Ins and/or Check Outs, will equate to the student receiving one (1) unexcused absence for truancy purposes.